SarahKay99/Image-Labeller/README.md

 ```

 The version should print.
+If you get an error, install Pygame with pip or conda.

-If you have the latest version, it will be 2.0.0.
+If you have the latest version of Pygame, it will be 2.0.0+.
 This is bad.

-Right now you can only change the version this project uses, with PyCharm.
+Right now you can only change the PyGame version this project uses with PyCharm.

 Install PyCharm Community Edition if you don't have it. https://www.jetbrains.com/pycharm/download/